kvarak/dnd/docs/_Classes/druid.md

 At 3rd, 5th, 7th, and 9th level you gain access to additional spells connected to the land where you became a druid.
 Choose that land - arctic, coast, desert, forest, grassland, mountain, swamp, or Underdark - and select two of the spells listed as circle spells from a spell level that you can cast.
 The selected spells are always prepared, and do not count against the number of spells you can prepare each day.

 ### Natural Recovery
-Starting at 2nd level, you can regain some of your magical energy by sitting in meditation and communing with nature.
-During a short rest, you choose expended spell slots to recover.
-The spell slots can have a combined level that is equal to or less than half your druid level (rounded up), and none of the slots can be 6th level or higher.
+You can regain some of your magical energy by sitting in meditation and communing with nature for 10 minutes.
+You recover expended spell slots that can have a combined level equal to or less than half your druid level (rounded up), and none of the slots can be 6th level or higher.
 You can't use this feature again until you finish a long rest.

 For example, when you are a 4th-level druid, you can recover up to two levels worth of spell slots.
 You can recover either a 2nd-level slot or two 1st-level slots.

 ### Land's Stride
-Starting at 6th level, moving through nonmagical difficult terrain costs you no extra movement.
+Moving through nonmagical difficult terrain costs you no extra movement.
 You can also pass through nonmagical plants without being slowed by them and without taking damage from them if they have thorns, spines, or a similar hazard.

 In addition, you have advantage on saving throws against plants that are magically created or manipulated to impede movement, such those created by the entangle spell.

 ### Nature's Ward
-When you reach 10th level, you can't be charmed or frightened by elementals or fey, and you are immune to poison and disease.
+You can't be charmed or frightened by elementals or fey, and you are immune to poison and disease.

 ### Nature's Sanctuary
-When you reach 14th level, creatures of the natural world sense your connection to nature and become hesitant to attack you.
+Creatures of the natural world sense your connection to nature and become hesitant to attack you.
 When a beast or plant creature attacks you, that creature must make a Wisdom saving throw against your druid spell save DC.
 On a failed save, the creature must choose a different target, or the attack automatically misses.
 On a successful save, the creature is immune to this effect for 24 hours.

 The creature is aware of this effect before it makes its attack against you.